Click here for PDF

 - Disclosure Requirements: Upon verified request, the employer must provide to an employee the:

-specific pieces of personal information collected about the employee.9
+- specific pieces of personal information collected about the employee.8

 What key steps should employers take?

 An employer subject to the CCPA should apply the same steps it is applying to “personal information” it collects from customers and other consumers to employee data and employee benefit plan data that may be subject to the CCPA.
 However, as a practical matter, the notices provided and the processes involved may be communicated and operated differently for the employee population versus external “consumers”.
-For guidance on developing your CCPA compliance project plan, please see our prior article (We Are Covered, So Now What Do We Do?
-Create A Project Plan!).
-A few key issues for employers include:
+A few key issues for employers developing a CCPA compliance project include:

 - Determine which employees are residents of California or whether to extend the California consumer rights to all employees.